The 26th. Annual Mildred Council Community Dinner - Sit down with a stranger - leave with a friend

 Mildred Council, aka "Mama Dip," was the creator of this event and our source of inspiration and partner for 21 Community Dinners, celebrating our community's cultural diversity.
 She is sorely missed by all who knew her, and continues her legacy through her children and grandchildren.

-Mildred Council's family at Mama Dip's Kitchen is responsible for coordinating the menu and, along with the Carolina Inn, provides the Dinner's main courses.
-We are very pleased that the Council family want to keep their association with this event which was so important to their mother, Mama Dip.
-In addition, many local restaurants and churches donate side dishes and desserts to complete the feast.
-This gives attendees the opportunity to taste food from our many community partners who contributed dishes, all in one place.
+Mildred Council's family and the Community Dinner Committee are responsible for coordinating the menu.
+Our main caterer this year will be Beau Catering in Chapel Hill, with other local restaurants contributing.
+We are pleased that the Council family is keeping their association with the event which was so important to their mother, Mama Dip.
+The fact that many local restaurants, churches and organizations donate side dishes and desserts completes the feast and gives attendees the opportunity to taste food from a wide cross section of our community.

 Fresh Fruit